Blog>Cost Guides>Subsidence repair costs

 What are the signs of subsidence?

-Before undertaking subsidence repairs on homes that share walls, you must serve notice and gain consent of your neighbour with a written agreement.
-This can cost on average £1,800.
+Before undertaking subsidence repairs on homes that share walls, you must serve notice and gain the consent of your neighbour with a written agreement.

-Will home insurance cover the cost to fix subsidence?
+Will home insurance cover the cost of repairing subsidence?

 Whether or not your home insurance will cover subsidence repair costs depends on the type of cover you have and the current extent of subsidence in your home.